olegyablokov/cpp-logger/README.md

 <br><br>
 **Q: Is this logger thread-safe?**

-**A:** Yes, it is thread-safe: log entries are thread-safely stored in a container and once in a user-defined time interval logger's worker thread locks the container and writes its content to a file, then clears it.<br>
+**A:** Yes, it is thread-safe: log entries are thread-safely stored in a container and once in a user-defined time interval logger's worker thread locks the container and writes its content to a file, then clears the container.
 Threads are managed with std::thread.